walmartlabs/concord-website/docs/plugins/concord.md

         y: 2
 ```

-**Note:** the `getOutVars` method will wait for the specified processes to
+**Note:** the `getOutVars` method waits for the specified processes to finish.
-finish.
-If one of the specified processes fails then its output variables will
+If one of the specified processes fails then its output variables are empty.
-be empty.